Avasz/cuckootales/README.md

 1. Create a Telegram bot using Botfather.
 Details can be found [here](https://core.telegram.org/bots#3-how-do-i-create-a-bot]).
 2. Create a Telegram channel or group and get the chat id.
 3. If you are using a channel, make the bot administrator of that channel.
-4. Configure the script with bot-token and chat ID.
+4. Add the bot-token and chat ID in the config file.

 It is simple to use:
 `./cuckoo.sh <youtube-link-here>`